A cherry blossom tattoo is more than just a beautiful design—it symbolizes growth, change, and the fleeting nature of life.

 cherry blossom tattoo meaning

-The Symbolism of Cherry Blossoms
+General Symbolism of Cherry Blossom Tattoos

 cherry blossom tattoo meaning